Phoenix and Maricopa County rental assistance.

 Phoenix Arizona Salvation Army offers housing and rent assistance.
 Some money can even pay energy bills.
 Strict income limits have been put into place, so only qualified individuals can get rental assistance.
 The non-profit also runs a shelter and transitional housing units.
 Dial 602-267-4122.
 There are multiple offices, including one at 2707 E Van Buren St, Phoenix, Arizona 85008.

 Society of St. Vincent de Paul can help people of all backgrounds and religion.
 Various programs can help pay bills, provide free food, and of course emergency funds to pay rent and housing expenses.
+Loans may also be issued on occasion from the Maricopa County Saint Vincent churches.
 The Society can be reached at 602-266-HOPE (4673).

 The working poor, unemployed, very low income, and people at the poverty level can contact Homeless Helpers Inc. They run housing for the lowest income.
 Numerous resources and services are offered for low income, including emergency rent help and counseling.
 602-381-6363